 Tactical flashlights differentiate themselves from standard flashlights in that they are intended to be a tool that you have at all times, not something to go looking for when the power cuts out.
 They usually incorporate a rugged design and superior illumination into a package that you can keep clipped to your belt.
 Many Preppers like to have an everyday carry (EDC) tactical flashlight handy for any situation that may come up.
 The best out there is the Fenix PD-35!

-Why the Fenix PD-35 is the Best Prepper Flashight!
+the Fenix PD-35 is the Best Prepper Flashight!

 There are several big name companies producing some fantastic tactical flashlights: MagLite, Pelican, Surefire just to name a few, but one of the names you may not have heard of if you aren’t actively researching flashlights is Fenix.
 They’ve been around since 2004 and have created some of the best tactical flashlights for all applications.
 They’re bright, well made, easy to use, and last for years.
-One of their newer models, the Fenix PD-35, continues this tradition of excellence and is the best Prepper flashlight available today.
+One of their best models, the Fenix PD-35, continues this tradition of excellence and is the best Prepper flashlight available today.

 The most important feature of a tactical flashlight is that it provides excellent illumination, and Fenix PD-35 is one of the brightest tactical LED flashlights.
 It has five levels of brightness, eco (3 lumens), low (50 lumens), medium (150 lumens), high (350 lumens), and turbo (1,000 lumens).
 Additionally, if you hold the button down the button in turbo mode, it will activate the strobe feature.